If you have type 2 diabetes, consuming honey can raise your blood sugar level. But compared with table sugar, it may have health benefits.

-Processed honey is smoother, but the filtration and pasteurizing process does remove some of its nutrients and antioxidants.
+Processed honey is smoother, but the filtration and pasteurizing process do remove some of its nutrients and antioxidants.

 For example, blueberry honey is retrieved from the flowers of the blueberry bush, whereas avocado honey comes from avocado blossoms.

-The source of the nectar affects the taste of the honey and its color.
+The nectar source affects the taste of the honey and its color.

-Because honey is a natural sugar and a carbohydrate, it’s only natural for it to affect your blood sugar in some way.
-When compared to table sugar, however, it appears that honey has a smaller effect.
+Because honey is a natural sugar and a carbohydrate, it’s natural for it to raise your blood sugar.

-Even though honey may increase insulin levels and help people with diabetes control their blood sugar, there doesn’t appear to be any conclusive research supporting honey as a preventive factor for diabetes.
-This might be plausible, however.
+Even though honey may increase insulin levels and possibly decrease inflammation, there does not appear to be any conclusive research to suggest that honey has a preventive role in diabetes.

 Keep in mind that honey is sweeter than sugar.
 If you substitute honey for sugar, you only need a little.

 Honey should be consumed in moderation.
-Speak with your healthcare provider before using it as an added sweetener.
+Speak with a healthcare professional before using it as an added sweetener.

-If your diabetes is well-controlled and you want to add honey to your diet, choose pure, organic, or raw natural honey if you are not pregnant or immunocompromised.
-These types may be safer for people with diabetes because all-natural honey doesn’t have any added sugar.
+If your diabetes is well managed and you want to add honey to your diet, consider choosing pure, organic, or raw natural honey if you are not pregnant or immunocompromised.
+These types may be safer for people with diabetes because all-natural honey does not have any added sugar.

 - Anti-inflammatory properties: The anti-inflammatory properties in honey could potentially reduce diabetes complications.
 Inflammation can lead to insulin resistance, which happens when the body does not respond properly to insulin.
 However, these benefits may have more merit in wound healing.

-Honey is a natural sweetener that could have a positive effect on your glycemic index.
-But as with any type of sweetener, moderation is key.
+Honey is a natural sweetener that may affect your insulin level.
+But as with any sweetener, moderation is key.

-Talk to your doctor before adding honey to your diet.
-Honey isn’t right for everyone, including people who need to lower their blood sugar levels.
-If you eat honey, make sure it’s organic, raw, or pure honey that doesn’t contain added sugars.
+Talk with a doctor before adding honey to your diet.
+Honey is not right for everyone, including people who have been advised to lower their blood sugar levels.